CFA Color Garden

 Exploring art, nature, and community through plants

-The CFA Color Garden is a student-led project transforming a green space into a hub for learning, sustainability, and creative exploration.
-Located adjacent to Boston University College of Fine Arts (CFA) at 855 Commonwealth Ave., the garden invites students from all disciplines and the Boston community to engage with plants, cultural traditions, and sustainable practices.
-It reflects the next generation of artists’ dedication to community, beauty, and honoring the origins of materials through mindful approaches to color and pigments.
+The Boston University CFA Color Garden is a student-led project that transforms a green space into a hub for learning, sustainability, and creative exploration.
+Located next to the College of Fine Arts at 855 Commonwealth Avenue, the garden invites students from all disciplines—as well as the broader Boston community—to engage with plants, cultural traditions, and sustainable practices.
+It reflects the next generation of artists’ commitment to community, beauty, and honoring the origins of materials through thoughtful approaches to color and pigment.

 Established in Spring 2024, the CFA Color Garden serves as a meeting point for interdisciplinary collaboration.
 Students use the garden as inspiration for drawing, a source for natural dyes, and a space to explore Indigenous and sustainable art practices.
 By aligning with Boston University’s goals to expand sustainable green spaces, the garden raises awareness about plants and their cultural histories within an intentionally designed environment.